luuk-battjes/project/README.md

 This generates the following:

 ### Cargo.lock
-Holds all the dependencies of your dependencies.
+Holds all the dependencies of your crates.

 ### Cargo.toml
-Holds your dependencies and basic project configuration.
+Holds your crates and basic project configuration.

 ### target
 Holds code generated and used by cargo e.g the executable.